JoshFranklinCode/cen4802/README.md

 # cen4802
-Repository to store files for CEN-4802 course
+Repository to store files for CEN-4802 course.
 All submissions will be made by Joshua Franklin